 You can also use heat and cold therapy to help ease your body aches.
 Use a hot water bottle, heat pack, or heating pad to help with the pain of depression.

-Alternately, you can use ice packs or an ice bath to cool down the painful areas.
+Alternatively, you can use ice packs or an ice bath to cool down the painful areas.
 If you need extra relaxation after a stressful day, try taking a warm shower for 10 minutes before going to bed at night.

 There’s no quick and easy fix for body aches.
 Instead, focusing on your overall health is essential, which means taking care of yourself in small ways every day.